mr-narender/animeTriviaQuiz/README.md

 * Should be a one page website that has only web app on display to avoid distracting user from main feature.
 * Should be without lag and have good performance to make experience comfortable and easy.
 * A start page that displays top score and user presses button to begin quiz.
+* End of quiz should show a page to save score by entering name and a choice to restart quiz.

 **Expectations**
 * Visually appealing website that is easy on the eyes and make the UX very positive emotionally.